DjangoGirls/tutorial/django_views/README.md

 Time to get rid of the bug we created in last chapter :)

-A view is where put the "logic" of our application.
+A *view* is a place where we put the "logic" of our application.
 It will request information from the `model` you created before and pass it to a `template` that you will create in next chapter.
-Views are just Python methods that are a little bit more complicated than what we did in "Introduction to Python" chapter.
+Views are just Python methods that are a little bit more complicated than the thing we did in __Introduction to Python__ chapter.

-Views are placed in `mysite/blog/views.py` file.
+Views are placed in `views.py` file.
+We will add our *views* to `mysite/blog/views.py` file.

 ## blog/views.py